 Notarization

 Notarizing a Texas will isn’t required but highly recommended.
 A self-proving affidavit, signed by the testator and witnesses in front of a notary, asserts the will’s validity.
-This affidavit can simplify the probate process by eliminating the need for witness testimony in court, streamlining the administration of the estate.
+This affidavit can simplify the probate process by eliminating the need for witness testimony in court, and streamlining the administration of the estate.

 Common Clauses In A Texas Will

-A Texas will often includes several essential clauses that dictate various aspects of estate planning.
+A Texas will often include several essential clauses that dictate various aspects of estate planning.
 Understanding these common clauses helps ensure that the will accurately reflects the testator’s wishes and complies with Texas laws.

 Executor Clause